 You are the marketing manager for your company and tasked with rebuilding your company’s website; however, you have no online marketing experience and have no idea what to look for or who to hire to build your website.
-Perfect, this article is for you and will help the inexperienced internet marketer better understand SEO and the questions to ask when hiring a website development company.
+Perfect, this article is for you and will help the inexperienced internet marketer better understand SEO services and the questions to ask when hiring a website design company.

-Website Design and Search Engine Optimization (SEO) Considerations
+Web Design and Search Engine Optimization (SEO) Considerations

 Many first and second generation websites are more than a decade old, designed with little to no thought about website optimization, in terms of both search engine optimization and user engagement optimization.
 So what?
 What is web optimization and why is it needed?

 What good is a website if it cannot be found in the search engines?
 What good is a website if the user experience is poor and visitors leave the website immediately?
 In some cases, not having a website is probably better than having a website design that is so poor as to leave visitors with a negative view of your organization.

 SEO web design is the process of designing a website that is visually appealing and simple to use as well as developed with search engine optimization best practices.

 Fall is the perfect time for organizations to review and evaluate their online marketing strategy and the impression of the website design and experience.
 If your website is less than stellar, your company is at a competitive disadvantage.
 As a marketing manager, one of the most direct ways to improve your company’s brand reputation and potential for success is to ensure your organization’s website is visually impressive , intuitive and interesting to visit.
 Now is the time to make plans for a better website next year.